Aylesford: History

 There has been activity in the area since Neolithic times.
 There are several chamber tombs north of the village, of which Kit's Coty House, 1.5 mi to the north, is the most famous; all have been damaged by farming.
 Kit's Coty is the remains of the burial chamber at one end of a long barrow.
 Just south of this, situated lower down the same hillside, is a similar structure, Little Kits Coty House (also known as the Countless Stones).

 Bronze Age swords have been discovered near here and an Iron Age settlement and Roman villa stood at Eccles.
 A cemetery of the British Iron Age discovered in 1886 was excavated under the leadership of Sir Arthur Evans (of Knossos fame), and published in 1890.
 Many of Evans' finds are now kept in the British Museum, including a bronze jug, pan and 'bucket' with handles in the form of a human face from a cremation burial.
 With the later excavation at Swarling not far away (discovery to publication was 1921–1925) this is the type site for Aylesford-Swarling pottery or the Aylesford-Swarling culture.
-Evan's conclusion that the site belonged to a culture closely related to the continental Belgae, remains the modern view, though the dating has been refined to the period after about 75 BC.
+Evans' conclusion that the site belonged to a culture closely related to the continental Belgae, remains the modern view, though the dating has been refined to the period after about 75 BC.
 The village has been suggested as the site of the Battle of the Medway during the Roman invasion of Britain although there is no direct evidence of this.

 The Anglo-Saxon Chronicle records the Battle of Aylesford taking place nearby in 455, when the Germanic Hengest fought the Welsh Vortigern; Horsa (Hengist's brother) is said to have fallen in this battle; Alfred the Great defeated the Danes in 893; as did Edmund II Ironside in 1016.

-Following the Norman conquest of 1066, the manor of Aylesford was owned by William the Conqueror.
+Following the Norman Conquest of 1066, the manor of Aylesford was owned by William the Conqueror.
 Some of the land was given to the Bishop of Rochester as compensation for land seized for the building of Rochester Castle.
 The Domesday Book of 1086 records: Also the Bishop of Rochester holds as much of this land as is worth 17s6d in exchange for the land on which the castle stands.
 17s6d is the rental value (as used for taxation), not the capital value.

 The church of St Peter and St Paul is of Norman origin.
 Here there is a memorial to the Culpeper family, who owned the nearby Preston Hall Estate.